dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 ---

-[Domain Managers](https://support.dnsimple.com/articles/domain-access-control/#domain-manager) and anyone with [full access](https://support.dnsimple.com/articles/domain-access-control/#full-access) can change the contact associated to a domain registered with DNSimple at any time.
+For domains registered with DNSimple, [Domain Managers](https://support.dnsimple.com/articles/domain-access-control/#domain-manager) and anyone with [Full Access](https://support.dnsimple.com/articles/domain-access-control/#full-access) can change the contact associated with a domain at any time.

 <note>
 #### Domains not registered with DNSimple